syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/getting-started.md

 ### Final output of the sample

-The below GIF demonstrates the final output of the sample.
+The following GIF demonstrates the final output of the sample:

 <div style="text-align:center" markdown="1">
 ![](getting_started_images/GettingStarted_Refresh_Android.gif)
 </div>

-### Sample Link
+### Sample link

 You can download the source code of this sample [here](http://files2.syncfusion.com/Xamarin.Android/Samples/SfPullToRefresh_GettingStarted.zip).